TensorFlow¶

 Please note, when installing the tensorflow

-machine has a GPU.
-If you are installing TensorFlow inside a conda environment
+for that specific GPU.
+If you are installing TensorFlow inside a Conda

-on the frontend node, it contains no GPU so the installer will fall back to
+environment on a standard compute node, it contains no GPU so the installer will

 CONDA_OVERRIDE_CUDA